human yeast mouse

 Acknowledgements:

-ConsensusPathDB is being developed by the Bioinformatics group of the Vertebrate Genomics Department at the Max-Planck-Institute for Molecular Genetics in Berlin, Germany.
-The project was supported by the EMBRACE and CARCINOGENOMICS projects that are funded by the European Commission within its 6th Framework Programme under the thematic area "Life Sciences, Genomics and Biotechnology for Health" (LSHG-CT- 2004-512092 and LSHB-CT-2006-037712); 7th Framework Programme project APO-SYS (HEALTH-F4-2007-200767); German Federal Ministry of Education and Research within the 65 NGFN-2 program (SMP-Protein, FKZ01GR0472); Max Planck Society within its International Research School program (IMPRS-CBSC).
+ConsensusPathDB is developed and maintained by the Bioinformatics group of the Computational Molecular Biology Department at the Max-Planck-Institute for Molecular Genetics in Berlin, Germany.
+The work was supported by the German Federal Ministry of Education and Research (BMBF) with the grant SafetyNet (No. 161L0242A), the European Commission under its Horizon 2020 Framework program with the grant PHINDaccess (No. 811034), and by the Max Planck Society within its International Research School program (IMPRS-CBSC).